jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-3.md

 - Their natural tones are all soft, clear, and melodious.
 - They naturally express themselves with regular pauses that are easily adapted to regular periods of tune.

 But when music imitates anger, it inspires us with fear as the voice of anger and all its similar passions are harsh and discordant.
-Its periods are=
+Its periods are:
 - all irregular,
 - sometimes very long,
 - sometimes very short, and